Social Contribution

 Environmental Education Program

-Sumitomo Forestry has been implementing an Environmental Education Program for local elementary and junior high school students since fiscal 2006 in collaboration with the NPO Whole Earth Institute.
+Sumitomo Forestry has been implementing an Environmental Education Program for local elementary and junior high school students since fiscal 2006 in collaboration with the NPO Whole Earth Institute (currently Whole Earth Nature School).
 Activities include nature observation, looking for tracks and traces of wild animals, and games incorporating the five senses.
 The aim of these activities to rediscover the natural world is for the students to learn about the importance of nature and encourage them to consider new ways in which people can coexist with nature in the future.
-In fiscal 2022, a total of 1,110 students and children from 16 schools were invited to the program.
-A cumulative total of more than 13,000 students and children have been invited as of fiscal 2022.
+In fiscal 2023, a total of 1,1730 students and children from 14 schools were invited to the program.
+A cumulative total of more than 14,000 students and children have been invited as of fiscal 2023.

 Environmental Education Program